Tinubu back in Abuja from Guinea-Bissau – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Bola Tinubu concluded his official visit to Bissau, the capital of Guinea-Bissau, and returned to Abuja on Monday evening.
+President Bola Tinubu, yesterday, returned to Abuja after his two-day official visit to Bissau, the capital of Guinea-Bissau.

 During the two-day visit, Tinubu participated in the 63rd Ordinary Session of the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS).